-- (a) Maintain a twenty-four hour telephone service to facilitate matching organs or tissues which individuals included in the list; - (b) Assist local organ and tissue procurement organizations in the distribution of organs and tissues which cannot be placed within the service areas of the organizations; - (c) Adopt and use standards of quality for the acquisition and transportation of donated organs and tissues; - (d) Prepare and distribute, on a regionalized basis, samples of blood sera from individuals who are included on a list and
+- (a) Maintain a twenty-four hour telephone service to facilitate matching organs or tissues with individuals included in the list; - (b) Assist local organ and tissue donation and transplantation organizations in the distribution of organs and tissues which cannot be placed within the service areas of the organizations; - (c) Adopt and use standards of quality for the acquisition and transportation of donated organs and tissues; - (d) Prepare and distribute, on a regionalized basis, samples of blood sera from individuals who are included on a list and whose immune system makes it difficult for them to receive organs or tissues, in order to facilitate matching the compatibility of such individuals with organ and tissue donors; - (e) Coordinate the transportation of organs and tissues from donation organizations to transplant including those from other countries.
+In case, the latter shall be facilitated in accordance with Section 14 of Republic Act No. 7170, otherwise known as the Organ Donation Act of 1991 under the provision on International Sharing of Human Organs or Tissues; - (f) Provide information to physicians and other health professionals regarding organ and tissue donations; and

-- whose immune system makes it difficult for them to receive organs or tissues, in order to facilitate matching the compatibility of such individuals with organ and tissue donors; - (e) Coordinate the transportation of organs and tissues from procurement organizations to transplant including those from other countries.
-In case, the latter shall be facilitated in accordance with Section 14 of Republic Act No. 7170, otherwise known as the Organ Donation Act of 1991 under the provision on International Sharing of Human Organs or Tissues; - (f) Provide information to physicians and other health professionals regarding organ and tissue donations; and - (g) Collect, analyze and publish data concerning organ and tissue donations and transplants. - SEC 8.
-Human Organ and Tissue Procurement (HOTPO).
-A human organ and tissue procurement may be established in strategic geographical country, subject respectively, the approval and of the Secretary of Health.
-Such organization shall: - (a) Be a non-profit entity; - (b) Have an accounting and other fiscal procedures necessary to assure the fiscal stability of the organization; - (c) Have a Board of Directors or Advisory Board, the composition of which shall be determined by the Task Force as may be hereinafter be created: - (d) Have a director and such other staff, including the human organ donation and tissues coordinators and human organ and tissue procurement specialist necessary to effectively obtain human organs and tissues from donors in its service area. - SEC 9.
-Functions of the HOTPO.
-A human organ and tissue procurement organization shall: - (a) Conduct and participate in systematic efforts, including professional education, to acquire all useable organs and tissues from potential donors: - (b) Arrange for the acquisition and preservation of donated human organs and tissues and provide quality standards for the acquisition of human organs and tissues which are consistent with the standards adopted by the Network; - (c) Arrange for the appropriate tissue typing of donated human organs; - (d) Have a system to allocate donated human organs and tissues among transplant centers and patients according to medical criteria: - (e) Participate in the Network authorized to be established under this Act; and - (f) Make arrangements to cooperate with human organ and tissue banks for the retrieval, processing, preservation, storage and distribution of human organs and tissues as may be appropriate to assure that all useable human organs and tissues are obtained from potential donors. - SEC 10.
-Registry of Recipients/Report.
-The Secretary of Health shall require the network to develop and maintain a scientific registry of the recipients of human organ and tissue transplants.
+(g) Collect, analyze and publish data concerning organ and tissue donations and transplants.

+SEC 8.
+Human Organ and Tissue Transplantation Coordinating Office. - A human organ and tissue transplantation coordinating office may be established in strategic locations in the country subject to the approval of the Secretary of Health.
+Such organization shall:

+- (a) Be a non-profit entity; - (b) Have an accounting and other fiscal procedures necessary to assure the fiscal stability of the organization; - (c) Have a Board of Directors or Advisory Board, the composition of which shall be determined by the Task Force as may be hereinafter be created; - (d) Have a director and such other staff, including the human organ donation and tissues coordinators and human organ and tissue transplantation specialist necessary to effectively obtain human organs and tissues from donors in its service area.

+SEC 9.
+Functions of the Human Organ and Tissue Transplantation Coordinating Office. - A human organ and tissue transplantation coordinating office shall:

+- (a) Conduct and participate systematic efforts, including professional education, to acquire all useable organs and tissues from potential donors; - (b) Arrange for the acquisition and preservation of donated human organs and tissues and provide quality standards for the acquisition of human organs and tissues which are consistent with the standards adopted by the Network; - (c) Arrange for the appropriate tissue typing of donated human organs; - (d) Have a system to allocate donated human organs and tissues among transplant centers and patients according to medical criteria; - (e) Participate in the Network authorized to be established under this Act; and - (f) Make arrangements to cooperate with human organ and tissue banks for the retrieval, processing, preservation, storage and distribution of human organs and tissues as may be appropriate to assure that all useable human organs and tissues are obtained from potential donors.

+SEC 10.
+Registry of Recipients/ Report. - The Secretary of Health shall require the network to develop and maintain a scientific registry of the recipients of human organ and tissue transplants.
 The registry shall include such information respecting patients and transplant procedures as he may deem necessary to an on-going evaluation of the scientific and clinical status of human organ and tissue transplantation.